jmockit/jmockit1/README.md

   - Testing confirmed to work through jdk 17
   - Github Actions fail with testng and applet testing
   - New launcher pom in root to build entire project (extra modules rely on released copy of fork currently)

+Releasing

+  - Use jdk 8 as javadocs fail on anything newer, various attempts to update were preformed but javadocs is not giving any specific reason.